microsoft/bedrock/docs/firstWorkload/README.md

 ## Create and Configure GitOps Resource Manifest Repo

 In a GitOps workflow, we designate a git repo as the definitive source of truth of what should be deployed in our cluster.
-An operator in the Kubernetes cluster (Flux in the case of Bedrock) watches this repo and applies commits to the repo to the cluster such that the resources in the cluster exactly match the GitOps resource manifest repo.
+An operator in the Kubernetes cluster (Flux in the case of Bedrock) watches this repo and applies changes as they are made to the cluster such that the resources in the cluster exactly match the GitOps resource manifest repo.

 Our next steps is to create and configure this repo for this workflow.